Co-Leaders: Jonathan Bartley & Siân Berry AM

 He has also served as chair of Centre for Studies on Inclusive Education and helped establish the Accord Coalition with British Humanist Association and teaching unions to reform faith schools.
-In 2000 Jonathan set up an online charity that has since raised over £1 million for work in the global South.
+In 2000 Jonathan set up an internet venture that has since raised over £1 million for work in the global South.

-A proud Dad of three children, Jonathan spends whatever free time he has gigging with his band, the Mustangs, and was nominated for Blues Drummer of the Year Award in 2010.
+A proud Dad of three children, Jonathan spends his free time jamming with his blues band, the Mustangs, and was nominated for Blues Drummer of the Year Award in 2010.